WIZnet-ioNIC/WIZnet-PICO-C/README.md

 - **pico-sdk** is made available by Pico to enable developers to build software applications for the Pico platform.
 - **pico-extras** has additional libraries that are not yet ready for inclusion the Pico SDK proper, or are just useful but don't necessarily belong in the Pico SDK.

-Libraries are located in the '**RP2040-HAT-C/libraries/**' directory.
+Libraries are located in the '**WIZnet-PICO-C/libraries/**' directory.

 - [**ioLibrary_Driver**][link-iolibrary_driver]
 - [**mbedtls**][link-mbedtls]
 - [**pico-sdk**][link-pico_sdk]
 - [**pico-extras**][link-pico_extras]

-If you want to modify the code that MCU-dependent and use a MCU other than **RP2040**, you can modify it in the '**RP2040-HAT-C/port/**' directory.
+If you want to modify the code that MCU-dependent and use a MCU other than **RP2040**, you can modify it in the '**WIZnet-PICO-C/port/**' directory.

-port is located in the '**RP2040-HAT-C/port/**' directory.
+port is located in the '**WIZnet-PICO-C/port/**' directory.

 - [**ioLibrary_Driver**][link-port_iolibrary_driver]
 - [**mbedtls**][link-port_mbedtls]
 - [**timer**][link-port_timer]

-The structure of this RP2040-HAT-C 2.0.0 version or higher has changed a lot compared to the previous version.
+The structure of this WIZnet-PICO-C 2.0.0 version or higher has changed a lot compared to the previous version.
 If you want to refer to the previous version, please refer to the link below.

-- [**RP2040-HAT-C 1.0.0 version**][link-rp2040_hat_c_1_0_0_version]
+- [**WIZnet-PICO-C 1.0.0 version**][link-rp2040_hat_c_1_0_0_version]